 On this feast of holy Francis, the rich young man who made himself a poor man, the saint who rejected worldly treasures so that he might have treasure in heaven, may we choose to have less so that someone else might have more.
 May we find in God’s providence the remedy for our anxiety and fear.
 May we reverence Christ poor, finding in them the presence of the Lord and may we pray to become ourselves more like the poor man, St. Francis.

-Father Steve Grunow is the Assistant Director of Word on Fire Catholic Ministries.
+Father Steve Grunow is the CEO of Word On Fire Catholic Ministries.